-After a quick energy snack we headed to the Archery centre which is a short walk down the driveway.
+After a quick energy snack, we headed to the Archery centre which is a short walk down the driveway.
 Kids from age 8 upwards can take part in the Archery activity.
-My nearly 10 year old was strong enough to pull the bow back but he did tire after 45mins.
+My nearly 10-year-old was strong enough to pull the bow back but he did tire after 45mins.
 He managed to get some great shots in.

 My 8 year old managed a few rounds before she got too tired but also got some amazing shots in.
-I asked the kids what there favourite activity was during the day and they both said the Archery, so a big thumbs up from our family.
+I asked the kids what their favourite activity was during the day and they both said the Archery, so a big thumbs up from our family.

-Next we had a family game of mini-golf, there are 18 holes so plan around an hour for this activity.
+Next, we had a family game of mini-golf, there are 18 holes so plan around an hour for this activity.
 Although depends if you’re any good or not 😉 There are some really fun holes on the course, my 9 year old beat me which isn’t difficult but still!